What foods/supplements are good for painful sex & recurrent UTIs?

 Let us use a well-known example, osteoporosis, to explain it.

 After menopause, women often develop osteoporosis, the reduction of bone density.
-The cause is reduced calcium uptake.
+The cause is reduced calcium uptake and collagen synthesis.
 Because estrogen can boost calcium uptake, one way to prevent osteoporosis is to take estrogen supplement.
-But it is not effective if calcium in the diet is low.
+But it is not effective if calcium and collagen in the diet are low.
 Estrogen also increases the risk of breast cancer.

-Another method to prevent osteoporosis is taking calcium and vitamin D. It is more effective than supplementing estrogen because it provides needed nutrients for bones directly in a sufficient amount.
+Another method to prevent osteoporosis is taking calcium, vitamins D3 & K2, and collagen supplement.
+It is more effective than supplementing estrogen because it provides needed nutrients for bones directly in a sufficient amount.
 It is also safer because it has no cancer risk.
-Therefore, most women take calcium and vitamins D to prevent osteoporosis.
+Therefore, most women take calcium, vitamins D3-K2, and collagen to prevent osteoporosis.

 Likewise, after menopause, women often develop vaginal atrophy.
 The cause is a lack of nutrient supply to the vaginal tissue.
 Estrogen supplement can boost nutrient uptake to reverse vaginal atrophy, but it increases the risk for breast cancer.
 Dietary supplement can also work, but it has not been widely used due to a lack of knowledge and available products.